npenkov/depthai-rgb-encoding-example-rs/README.md

 # Using DepthAI Core from Rust

-This is example from [DepthAI Examples for encoding rgb to h265](https://github.com/luxonis/depthai-core/blob/main/examples/VideoEncoder/rgb_encoding.cpp) but written in Rust.
-The goal of the project is to make an example how to use C++ written library and to use it from Rust.
+The goal of the project is to make a showcase how to use C++ written library from Rust application.
+The project uses [cxx crate](https://lib.rs/crates/cxx) to build the C++ <-> Rust bridge.
+This is example from [DepthAI Examples for encoding rgb to h265](https://github.com/luxonis/depthai-core/blob/main/examples/VideoEncoder/rgb_encoding.cpp) - the example uses [DepthAI Core Library](https://github.com/luxonis/depthai-core) and records/writes H265 stream to the disk.

 ## Installation